cloudfox/sKugies/80 - Miscellaneous/Code Snippets/GameEngine snippets.md

 <div id='stars3'></div>
 <div id='stars4'></div>

-From Sophomore game project.
-That year we had to make a game engine from scratch.
+From Sophomore game project where we had to make a game engine from scratch.

 1. [[GameEngine snippets#GameobjectManager.cpp]]